goatshriek/wrapture/docs/examples/nested_structs/README.md

     includes: "fridge.h"
     equivalent-struct:
       name: "ice_maker"
+    # constructors and functions...
   - name: "WaterFilter"
     namespace: "kitchen"
     includes: "fridge.h"
     equivalent-struct:
       name: "water_filter"
+    # constructors and functions...
   - name: "Freezer"
     namespace: "kitchen"
     includes: "fridge.h"
     equivalent-struct:
       name: "freezer"
+    # constructors and functions...
 ```

 Next we define the top level class, which makes use of these three types in its